The 2021 Thames Path 100 is scheduled to take place on 8th-9th May 2021.

 If any runner, crew, pacer, volunteer or staff member has had any symptoms related to COVID-19 in the 14 days prior to race day then they must not attend the event.

 Runners will be limited to a maximum of 2 crew people and/or 2 vehicles at any one time on course (children do not count towards this total).
 Eg. Runner may have two members from their household/ bubble in one vehicle, or two separate crew people each driving one vehicle each.
+Only one crew vehicle may attend anyone one crew location, so in effect crews can leap frog one another but not both attend the same location.

 Runners will be asked to provide in advance of race day the name, email address and phone number of any person who is crewing during the event - such that if an infection is reported post race, we can hear from them or contact them immediately depending on circumstances.

 Spectators are asked not to attend the race anywhere on course, at any time.
+This is a condition of our race permit, please do not break this rule.

 RACE REGISTRATION PROTOCOLS